The Invisible Generation: Shenzhen October 2009

 Where the presentation in Melbourne focused on the relationship between suspended instructions in the gallery and interventions in the public space, the project in Shenzhen consisted mostly of unannounced performances in the public space and hosted by the contemporary art museum OCAT.
 The shift in political, economical, social and architectural context also meant the dynamics of the project changed greatly and made the participation of the local audience more difficult to achieve, but all the more successful on the occasions where it happened.
 Presentations included carnivalesque costumes appearing in public space as temporary and wearable architectural elements by Natasha Rosling.
 Yang Zhifei carried a giant white pillow through the streets of the city and she let an army of people sleep in public spaces, each with a normally sized pillow under their head.
 She also organized a dream workshop to compare the dreams of the Chinese with those of the Dutch.
 Dinu Li created a choreography of corruption and guilt on the Shenzhen underground provoking fear in the audience and laying bare how deep inside the psyches of its citizens a totalitarian government can reach.
-Neno Belchev designed a portable zebra crossings to facilitate jaywalking, a passion shared by the Chinese and Bulgarians.
+Neno Belchev designed a portable zebra crossing to facilitate jaywalking, a passion shared by the Chinese and Bulgarians.

 Yang Zhifei's performance in Beijing that was part of The Invisible Generation, October 2009.